TheThingsNetwork/lorawan-stack/CONTRIBUTING.md

 - `is`: The Identity Server component
 - `js`: The Join Server component
 - `ns`: The Network Server component
-- `oauth`: The OAuth part of the Identity Server or its UI
+- `account`: The Account application of the Identity Server or its UI
 - `qrg`: The QR Code Generator component
 - `util`: utilities